-Priorities for wildland fuels treatments, as well as the recommended methods of treatment and management strategies for mitigating the potential spread of wildland fire within GMF should be considered.
-GMF, along with non-profit organizations have conducted some wildland fuels mitigation projects within and adjacent to GMF.
+Priorities should be considered for wildland fuels treatments, as well as the recommended methods of treatment and management strategies for mitigating the potential spread of wildland fire within GMF.
+Green Mountain Falls, along with non-profit organizations, has conducted some wildland fuels mitigation projects within and adjacent to the community.